-It is established that several oxidative metabolic disturbances well as as inflammation and regeneration are involved in the tissue damage following CCl4 induced acute liver injury [19].
-However, the observed effects of T. officinale and B. vulgaris root extracts against CCl4 intoxication in present study may be due to the direct or indirect favorable effects of the plants chemical constituents such as flavonoids and phytosterols as well as vitamins and minerals on liver cellular metabolism, inflammation and regeneration [28, 29].
+It is established that several oxidative metabolic disturbances as well inflammation and regeneration are involved in the tissue damage following CCl4 induced acute liver injury [19].
+However, the observed effects of T. officinale and B. vulgaris root extracts against CCl4 intoxication in present study may be due to the direct or indirect favorable effects of the plants chemical constituents such as flavonoids phytosterols as well as vitamins and minerals on liver cellular metabolism, inflammation and regeneration [28, 29].